Another Stakeout: Plot

-Gina invites them to their house that night for a dinner party so Bill can plant several bugs around theirs.
+Gina invites the O'Haras to their house that night for a dinner party so Bill can plant several bugs around theirs.
 She and Chris freak out the couple by acting odd.
 Then things take a turn for the worse when Bill is knocked unconscious after being mistaken for a hit man.

-Luana has subdued Bill, not knowing he is there to protect her.
+Luella has subdued Bill, not knowing he is there to protect her.
 Her friends, the O'Haras find her with the bound, gagged and hooded man, who she insists they must kill.
 As she is about to shoot him at the end of the pier, he flips off it, freeing himself.

-Gina and Chris appear, subduing Luana.
+Gina and Chris appear, subduing Luella.
 In custody, she asks to talk to the O'Haras in person.
-Chris and Bill are packing up to leave when they spot Tony the hitman.
+Chris and Bill are packing up to leave when they spot Tony.
 Hurrying to warn them in the other house, there they are initially shot at as Luella insists it is they who are the hitmen.

-Tony, kills the corrupt District Attorney for his interference.
+Tony kills the corrupt District Attorney Tommy Hassrick for his interference.
 Then he takes Gina hostage, despite Chris and Bill having their guns drawn.
 While walking Gina at gunpoint past the pool in pursuit of Luella, Tony is attacked by Archie for threatening Gina and they both fall into the pool.
 He shoots at Luella but hits Gina in the shoulder instead, then gets shot and killed by Chris and Bill.

 Both Chris and Bill are congratulated as heroes by the FBI, Luella and Gina.
 Chris returns to his apartment to call Maria, but she is already there.
 He proposes and she accepts, while Bill watches through binoculars from the car.